Northwest Passage (newspaper)

-The Northwest Passage was a bi-weekly underground newspaper in Bellingham, Washington, which was published from March 17, 1969 to June 1986.
-The paper was co-founded by Frank Kathman as publisher, Laurence Kee as Managing Editor, and Michael Carlson (now Harman) as Art Director.
-The newspaper was primarily known for its graphic design content.
+The Northwest Passage was a bi-weekly underground Newspaper in Bellingham, Washington, which was published from March 17, 1969 to June 1986.
+The paper was co-founded by Frank Kathman as the publisher, Laurence Kee as Managing Editor, and Michael Carlson (now Harman) as the Art Director.
+The newspaper was primarily known for its countercultural perspective and contribution to environmentalist and left-wing causes.